Automated Incident Response

 - Document everything (case management, compliance records)

-Incident response with OpenSOAR
+Incident response with OpenSOAR core

-async def contain_threat(alert):
+async def escalate_critical_alert(alert):

 await asyncio.gather(